NEW: Too lazy to read this post? I got a video for that.

 Copy the Artists You Like

 But a bunch of them.
 If you copy one exactly, you are ripping them off.
-If you take partial ideas from multiple artists, then you are able to make something unique.
+But if you take partial ideas from multiple artists, then you are able to make something unique.

-If you haven’t already, you need to read “Steal Like an Artist” by Austin Kleon.
-It’s full of helpful creative advice.
+If you haven’t already, you need to read “Steal Like an Artist” by Austin Kleon. (<–Affiliate Link for Amazon) It’s full of helpful creative advice.

 Every artist gets asked the question “Where do you get your ideas?”